GovTechSG/techpass-user-docs/docs/support/user-account-migration.md

 6. Why do public officers have 2 MFA profiles, SG Govt M365 and TECHPASS, on their authenticator app?

-If you are a public officer, generally, your organisational email address is your TechPass account.
+If you are a public officer, generally, your official email address is your TechPass account.
 For example, *your_name<span>@</span>agency.gov.sg* or *your_name<span>@</span>tech.gov.sg*.

-While SG Govt M365 profile is linked to your WOG email account, TECHPASS profile is linked to your TechPass account which in turn is associated with your organisational email address.
+While SG Govt M365 profile is linked to your WOG email account, TECHPASS profile is linked to your TechPass account which in turn is associated with your official email address.

 If you are using TechPass as an SSO to access any SGTS services from your GMD device; First, you need to authenticate your WOG account by entering your email and the OTP as verification code displayed in your SG Govt M365 profile on the Authenticator app.
 Once this is successful, depending on the MFA settings you configured earlier, you will be prompted to approve your TechPass account.